Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 #### 5.2.1 Domain coverage

-Dataset and software mention recognizers are limited by the poor multidisciplinary coverage of the training data. [@10.1145/3459637.3481936] shows that the recognition performance falls by around 20 points F-score on a new scientific domain.
+Dataset and software mention recognizers are limited by the poor multidisciplinary coverage of the training data. [@10.1145/3459637.3481936] shows that the recognition performance falls by around 20 points F1-score on a new scientific domain.

 #### 5.2.2 Large-scale research entity disambiguation